Michaela Gill (Registered MBACP, Dip Therapeutic Counselling)

 How to get started with Counselling

-To take the next step, you can either email me or leave a message on my telephone answering service.
-I will call you back or reply to your email as soon as possible, but within 2 working days.
+To take the next step, please contact me.
+I will reply to you as soon as possible, but within 2 working days.

-The consultation is friendly & informal, but we will discuss your needs & what you want to get out of the counselling process.
-Following our discussion, if we both feel that counselling is the best option for you & you are happy to go ahead, we can arrange your next appointment.
+The consultation is friendly and informal, but we will discuss your needs and what you want to get out of the counselling process.
+Following our discussion, if we both feel that counselling is the best option for you and you are happy to go ahead, we can arrange your next appointment.

 Training, qualifications & experience

-Besides private practice, my counselling experience includes being a volunteer counsellor in a large Further Education College, a Community Counselling Service and in a local Family & Counselling Centre.
+Besides private practice, my counselling experience includes being a counsellor in a large Further Education College, a local University, a Community Counselling Service and a Family Counselling Centre.